Education & Training

 I have experience treating the full range of psychological disorders, with particular emphasis on mood and anxiety disorders (e.g., depression, Bipolar Disorder, anxiety, PTSD, Obsessive-Compulsive Disorder), anger management, and addiction (e.g., alcohol use, drug use, food addiction, sex addiction, gambling addiction).
 Over the years, I have worked and trained in a variety of settings (e.g., private practice, hospitals, community agency, university counseling center, and correctional facilities) with clients from all walks of life.

-I adopt an eclectic approach to working with clients, meaning I tailor the psychotherapy to the individual client.
+I adopt an eclectic approach to working with clients, and tailor the psychotherapy to each individual.
 I have a particular emphasis on Cognitive Behavioral Therapy (CBT), which explores the manner in which our thoughts, feelings, and behavior interact to create emotional distress (and, conversely, emotional health).
 Above all, my focus is to help clients improve their emotional well-being and to empower them to turn their lives around in the most meaningful of ways.

 When we feel good, just about anything is possible.
 But, when our thoughts and feelings are unhealthy, we become weighed down and limited in what we can achieve, whether professionally, in relationships, or in other endeavors.